 a.
-Unit 1 special operation (section 4.2.3.): When the ASW is open and total outflow is > 38 kcfs, Unit 1 will be operated in the upper 1% range (~16.0–17.5 kcfs) to smooth out the eddy that forms during ASW spill.
+Unit 1 special operation (section 4.2.3. – does not apply during spring gas cap spill): When the ASW is open and total outflow is > 38 kcfs, Unit 1 will be operated in the upper 1% range (~16.0–17.5 kcfs) to smooth out the eddy that forms during ASW spill.
 Assume other units operate approximately uniformly within their full 1% ranges.
 When other units are discharging < 16.0 kcfs, assume Unit 1 is at the lower end of the upper 1% (~16.0 kcfs).
 When average unit discharge is > 16.0 kcfs, assume all units are operating uniformly.

 4.2.
 Turbine Unit Operating Range.

 4.2.3.
 Unit 1 Special Operation.
-During fish passage season when the ASW is open in Bay 1 and total project outflow is greater than 38 kcfs, Unit 1 will be operated in the upper quarter of the 1% range to smooth out the eddy that forms during ASW spill.
+[The operation described in this section does not apply during spring spill to the gas cap.
+When spilling to the gas cap in the spring, April 3–June 20, Unit 1 may be operated down to the lower 1% range in order to pass more flow as spill when flows are too low to achieve the spill cap target.]
+During fish passage season (except during spring spill to the gas cap), when the ASW is open in Bay 1 and total project outflow is greater than 38 kcfs, Unit 1 will be operated in the upper quarter of the 1% range to smooth out the eddy that forms during ASW spill.
 Historically, the GDACS program tended to balance flow out of all units in operation.
 However, this special operation will at times result in unbalanced discharge where more flow is passing through Unit 1 than other operating units.
 Physical modeling indicated that a higher flow out of Unit 1 is critical to disrupting the eddy that forms along the south shore downstream of the powerhouse when the ASW is operating in order to optimize tailrace conditions for both adult passage and juvenile egress.
 When the ASW is removed from service during summer spill, the tailrace eddy is mostly non-existent, and all turbine units may be operated within the full 1% range.
 When total project outflow is less than 38 kcfs, Unit 1 may be operated within the full 1% range as necessary to maintain MOP and spill operations pursuant to the FOP.

 Comments: